Frequently Asked Questions about Recycling

 Follow up question: WHAT?!

 Yep, no one regulates the recycling symbol.
 Amazing that it works so well, eh?
-There's also the problem that some materials, such as Styrofoam.
-Even though clean Styrofoam is technically made from a recyclable material, polystyrene aka #6 plastic.
-However, the low weight of Styrofoam means that very few places can actually recycle it.
+There's also the problem that some materials, such as Styrofoam, are technically made from a recyclable material (polystyrene, aka #6 plastic); however, the low weight of Styrofoam means that very few places can actually recycle it.
 Imagine how much a truckload of Styrofoam weighs - almost nothing!

 What Questions: